Have questions? Leave your message here or Schedule a quick call with our manager now

 Requirements and Constraints

-Unlike most technology platforms that are often not focused on the rules of how to use it properly, REST is instead a prescription for the requirements and constraints a system must follow.
-In other words, it's about both what you must and what you cannot do (in order to be considered RESTful).
+Unlike most technology platforms that are often not focused on the rules of how to use them properly, REST is instead a prescription for the requirements and constraints a system must follow.
+In other words, a RESTful API is defined as much by what you must not do as by what you must do (in order to be considered RESTful).

 Potential critics of this post might point out that that is the point of an architectural style.
-But this style has an engineered a level of religious fervor, similar to that seen around technology platforms that I’m not aware of any of other architectural style receiving, at least not lately.
+But this style has engineered a level of religious fervor, similar to that seen around technology platforms, that I’m not aware of any other architectural style receiving.

 The Good Book